We're New Bern's Storytellers!

 Where do I find information about making exterior changes to my historical home?

-This is not a Historical Society function; it is a City of New Bern function under the Development Services Department, specifically carried out by the Historic Preservation Commission (HPC).
-You can find more about the HPC process and guidelines at: https://www.newbernnc.gov/departments/development_services/about_historic_preservation_commission.php or call the HPC Adminstrator at 252.639.7583.
+At the Historical Society, we celebrate, we don't regulate!
+It is a common misconception that the Historical Society governs the rules and regulations regarding private properties in the historic districts.
+These regulations are actually governed by the City of New Bern's Development Services Department, specifically by the Historic Preservation Commission (HPC).
+You can find more about the HPC process and guidelines here or call the HPC Administrator at 252.639.7583.

 Where can I learn more about my genealogy?

-The Craven County Genealogical Society can be found at http://www.cravengenealogy.org/.
-In addition, the Kellenberger Room of the New Bern/Craven County Library contains a New Bern History and Genealogy Collection.
+Unfortunately the Historical Society has very limited genealogical resources.
+The Kellenberger Room of the New Bern/Craven County Library contains a New Bern History and Genealogy Collection, with research librarians on staff.
 Visit them at this site http://newbern.cpclib.org/research/.
-Unfortunately the Historical Society has very limited genealogical resources.
+In addition, the Craven County Genealogical Society can be found at http://www.cravengenealogy.org/.

 Where can I do more detailed research about New Bern history?